Project-PlanQK/milestone4.0/milestone4.1/README.md

 #### `styles.css` - UI Styling
 - Custom PlanQK brand colors and modern design
 - Gradient headers, styled buttons, and responsive layout
-## 🎨 User Interface Features
+## User Interface Features
 ### Quick Action Buttons
 Three predefined prompts to help users get started:
-- **🎯 Generate Use Case**: "Please tell me how to generate my first Use Case."
+- **Generate Use Case**: "Please tell me how to generate my first Use Case."
-- **📊 PlanQK Use Cases Info**: "Please give me further information about PlanQK Use Cases"
+- **PlanQK Use Cases Info**: "Please give me further information about PlanQK Use Cases"
-- **🔧 Use Algorithm APIs**: "How can I use an Algorithm API?"
+- **Use Algorithm APIs**: "How can I use an Algorithm API?"
 ### Chat Management
 - **Load Previous Chats**: Dropdown to select and resume past conversations
 - **Start New Chat**: Create a fresh session (auto-saves current chat)